dxw/playbook/src/working-here/pay-pension-and-benefits.md

 ## Compassionate leave

-If you need to take compassionate leave, let your line manager and a member of the HR team know, so we can support you in the right way.
+If you need to take compassionate leave, let your line manager and the People team know, so we can support you in the right way.
 If you are on a project, we can then work with your delivery lead to manage the impact on the team.

 Compassionate leave is likely to affect many of us at some time or other, in many different ways.
 Typically compassionate leave covers things like